PF-Sense

 If VLANs are created on pfsense, they must be linked to the correct interfaces, the WAN interface will already exist by default together with the LAN interface.

-Link VLAN 300 to the WAN interface:
+Connect VLAN 300 to the WAN interface:

 interfaces>assignments